 - The On-the-Run Installation: A New England power plant was having problems with its cooling water system and needed additional gauges installed to assess the situation.
 Kenway Corporation coordinated a (1) man installation crew with a contractor who specialized in “hot taps” so that a series of 2”Ø flanged connections could be installed and the drilled out while the 40 psi system remained fully operational.

 - Washer Hood Additions: After modifying their process, a pulp mill customer realized they needed to add doors, move lights and change their shower pipe sequencing on an existing bleach washer line.
-After gathering all the required field measurements, Kenway manufacture all the required components, including low infiltration splash shields, gasketed doors, and light/window brackets and frames, so that the new equipment could be installed during the facility’s maintenance outage.
+After gathering all the required field measurements, Kenway manufactured all necessary components, including low infiltration splash shields, gasketed doors, and light/window brackets and frames, so that the new equipment could be installed during the facility’s maintenance outage.

-Kenway understands that when equipment fails, immediate response is necessary.
+Kenway understands that when equipment fails, an immediate response is necessary.
 Our project management team and field service crews are available 24 hours-a-day/7 days-a-week for whenever you need emergency repairs completed.
 Consider our Pulp and Paper customer in South Carolina who called on a Friday morning and had just broken a 24”Ø stock line and was in the process of shutting down their system.
-That afternoon Kenway had personnel on an airplane and late that evening they were assessing the extent of the required repairs even before operations personnel could let them have access to the repair site.
-By the end of the following day, the mill was up-and-running and by the following week Kenway had submitted a report that included an assessment of the existing piping system and recommendations so that the situation did not occur again.
-Whether piping, tanks, or other FRP equipment call on Kenway Corporation for immediate response.
+That afternoon Kenway had personnel on an airplane, and late that evening they were assessing the extent of the required repairs even before operations personnel could let them have access to the repair site.
+By the end of the following day, the mill was up-and-running, and by the next week, Kenway had submitted a report that included an assessment of the existing piping system and recommendations so that the situation did not occur again.
+Whether piping, tanks, or other FRP equipment call on Kenway Composites for immediate response.